sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 To select some code from a pop-up, do ctrl+y

+# custom lsp setup
+after a while, i wanted to get away from lsp-zero and handle everything myself.

+to see the LSP configs that are provided by the lspconfig plugin, run :h lspconfig-all

 # Comment.nvim
 use `gcc` to toggle comments on the current line or, if you'd rather select some lines in visual line mode, use gc